vanilla-extracts/calc/manual/main.typ

 The default color (or if your colour can't be parsed) is cyan

-#pagebreak(weak:true)
+#pagebreak(weak: true)

 == Example of a modified configuration

 #set align(center)
 #figure(
   image("assets/config_modified.png"),
-  caption: [Example of a modified config]
+  caption: [Example of a modified config],
 )
 #set align(left)

 it looks like

 #set align(center)
 #figure(
   image("assets/config_looks.png"),
-  caption: [Modified configuration in action]
+  caption: [Modified configuration in action],
 )
 #set align(left)

 == Interact in the command line

 You can interact in the command line with the config, the commands are

 - config: show the config help
 - config reload: reload the config from the file
 - config reset: reset the config
 - config show: show the current config
 - config set `<category>` `<value>`